Following are challenges when trying to select school administrator and superintendent evaluation software for school improvement:

 Notifies users of items that require their attention in the evaluation process such as upcoming deadlines or unread feedback from an evaluator.

-5) One of the BEST with user support
+5) One of the BEST in user support

 A world-class product that comes with world-class customer service.